 Separate the egg yolks from the whites, placing yolks in a small bowl and the whites in a large mixing bowl.
 Using an electric mixer beat yolks until they are frothy and doubled in volume, then mix in the milk.
 Beat whites to a stiff peak.
 Carefully fold the beaten egg yolks into the whites.

-Measure and sift together the flour and the baking powder.
+Measure and sift together the flour, sugar, and the baking powder.
 Carefully fold in the flour mixture, stirring until well blended.

 Pour into the Bundt cake pan and bake on center rack for 20 to 25 minutes.
 Cake is ready when a toothpick is inserted and comes out clean.
 Allow to cool.